JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 automatically generates a default serializer for `@Serializable` classes unless you explicitly pass a link to a serializer in the annotation argument.

-However, you don't need to do that in this case.
-(TODO what don't you need to do?)
-The `@SerialName` annotation allows you to redefine field names, which helps to declare properties in data classes with more easily readable names.
+The `@SerialName` annotation allows you to redefine field names, which helps to access properties in data classes using more readable names.

 ## Configure SQLDelight and implement cache logic